yulin-physics/learning-rust/rust_in_action/README.md

 # Rust in Action

+Instructions in a language are also just bytes of usize.
+A computer can emulate other computers' instruction sets by emulating them in software, i.e. we can construct a CPU with code.

 Primitive types in Rust implement Copy trait, whereas all other types have move semantics.

 ## Lifetime Annotations